 J-1 Visa Waiver Application Content

 The assigned U.S. Department of State case number MUST appear in the upper right hand corner of each document submitted as part of an application.
-All documents must be submitted in the following order:

 2. Employment contract – Each application shall include a complete copy of the minimum three-year employment contract between the J-1 physician and the employing facility.
 The J-1 physician and the employing facility shall sign and date the contract.
 The employment contract shall include the following: